A look at how fellowship with the Holy Spirit can draw us closer to God and bring transformation to our life.

 Benefit 4: Producing the Fruit of the Spirit

-If these benefits could have babies, number 4 would have like 100 kids!
-This benefit get deep and brings transformation to our life.
+If these benefits could have babies, number 4 would have 100 kids!
+This benefit gets deep and brings transformation to our life.

-Paul talks about living in the Spirit and walking in the Spirit.
-That these leads us to produce the fruit of the Spirit.
-This all part of our fellowship with Him.
+Paul talks about living in the Spirit and walking in the Spirit that which leads us to produce the fruit of the Spirit.
+This is all part of our fellowship with Him.

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness,gentleness, self-control.
 Against such there is no law.And those who are Christ’s have crucified the flesh with its passions and desires.
 If we live in the Spirit, let us also walk in the Spirit. – Galatians 5:22-25 NKJV

-The fruit of the spirit effects us mentally, emotionally, spiritually and physically.
+The fruit of the spirit affects us mentally, emotionally, spiritually, and physically.
 How?